andxyz/andxyz-writings/source/_posts/2012-09-15-day1-with-octopress.markdown

 (Jekyll is the framework on which Octopress is based)

-[Tom Preston-Werner][mojombo], the creator of Jekyll said they use Jekyll at Github.
+[Tom Preston-Werner][mojombo], the creator of Jekyll said he uses Jekyll at Github.
 Therefore, the future of the code-base is link to what github needs.

 Octopress was created by [Brandon Mathis][imathis] (a designer and coder) who is intent on pushing the Jekyll framework forward for the sake of fellow bloggers.
 He calls them <code>Hackers</code> because you need to use git and ruby to do what you want.
-Maybe one day Octopress can be like Gollum, and abstract the git part away.
+Maybe one day Octopress can be like Gollum, and abstract the git part away into a webapp.
 For now it seems it's <code>Hackers</code> only.

 [readme]: https://github.com/imathis/octopress/blob/master/README.markdown
 [rakefile]: https://github.com/imathis/octopress/blob/master/Rakefile